-The format of the dissertation must adhere to guidelines specified in the University's Thesis and Dissertation Manual.
-The manual is available electronically on the Web at https://grad.udel.edu/wp- content/uploads/2019/06/UD-Thesis-Manual-6-19.pdf

 The dissertation defense will be scheduled only after the dissertation committee chair has determined that a defense is appropriate.
 The candidate will present a summary of the completed research and will then field questions from the committee attending faculty, and invited guests.
 After all questions have been fielded, the dissertation committee will meet privately to decide whether the dissertation is accepted, rejected, or accepted pending revisions.
 A majority vote of the committee is required to accept the dissertation.
 Results of the meeting will then be presented to the student.

 Timetable and Definition of Satisfactory Progress towards the Degree Academic load and progression